Dosimetry Badges and Rings from Radiation Safety: Monitoring Radiation Exposure

 walking into Smilecon at Orlando Convention Center

 We are sorry if we missed you at Smilecon 2023 in Orlando, FL!
-What a great time for meeting dental professionals, staff, and, of course, other exhibitors!
+What a great time it was to meet dental professionals, staff, and, of course, other exhibitors!
 There were individuals from all over the USA and even international attendees.
-The ADA did an exceptional job of creating the right environment for learning and opportunities for networking.
-It was great to learn more about radiation detection and dosimeter badges at smilecon Orlando.
+The ADA did an exceptional job of creating the right learning environment and networking opportunities.
+It was great to learn more about radiation detection and dosimeter badges at Smilecon Orlando.

 If you see this and are a dental provider, consider using our dosimeter badges and rings to protect you and your staff.
 We have noticed an uptick in dental offices utilizing our ring dosimeters since many staff use the nomad x-ray.
 Feel free to reach out for a specific price quote for your dental office at 833.456.7233 or [email protected]